AbdulAusim-QA/web-app-test-plan-and-cases/README.md

-# web-app-test-plan-and-cases
-QA testing project demonstrating test planning, scenario design, functional and non-functional testing, and defect reporting.
+# Web App Test Plan and Cases

 ## Overview
-This project demonstrates a structured approach to testing a web application, covering test planning, scenario-based testing, functional validation, non-functional considerations, and defect reporting.
+This repository contains a QA testing project where I tested a sample web application end to end and documented the work the same way I would on a real QA project.

+The intent of this repository is to show **how I think about testing**, not just the final outputs.
+It covers planning, scenario design, detailed test cases, and how issues are documented and communicated.

-The focus is on quality, risk awareness, and clear documentation rather than test volume.
+The focus is on quality, risk awareness, and clarity rather than test volume.

+---

 ## Application Under Test
 https://www.saucedemo.com

+---

+## What I Did in This Project

+While working on this project, I followed a structured and practical testing
+approach:

+- Reviewed the application to understand core user workflows and potential risk areas
+- Defined a **test strategy** to clarify scope, priorities, and the overall testing approach
+- Created **test scenarios** to describe what should be tested based on real user behavior
+- Designed **detailed test cases** for each major module, written in a way that can be executed and repeated
+- Included **negative and edge-case scenarios** where appropriate
+- Considered **non-functional aspects** such as usability, session handling, and basic security behavior
+- Documented issues using **JIRA-style tickets** to demonstrate defect tracking and communication practices

+The goal was to reflect how testing is planned, executed, and communicated within real QA teams.

+---

 ## Testing Scope

+The following areas were covered:

-- Authentication
+- Authentication (login, logout, input validation)
+- Session handling and access control
-- Product listing
+- Product listing (inventory)
+- Product Detail Page (PDP)
-- Cart management
+- Cart functionality
-- Session handling
+- Checkout flow
+- Basic security and negative scenarios

+---

-## Testing Types
+## Testing Types Applied

 - Smoke Testing
 - Functional Testing
 - Regression Testing
 - Usability Testing
 - Basic Security Checks

-## Tools & Artifacts
-- Test strategy and planning documents
+---

+## Repository Structure

+The repository is organized for easy review:

+- **Test_Strategy/**
+  Contains the test strategy outlining scope, approach, risks, and entry/exit criteria.

+- **Test_Scenarios/**
+  High-level test scenarios describing what was tested and why, based on user workflows and risk areas.

+- **Test_Cases/**
+  Detailed test cases written in Excel and organized by module, including:
+  - Authentication
+  - Session management
+  - Inventory
+  - Product Detail Page (PDP)
+  - Cart
+  - Checkout
+  - Security

+- **Jira_Tickets/**
+  Sample JIRA-style defect tickets created to show how issues were logged, prioritized, and communicated during testing.

+---

+## Defect Tracking Approach

+Issues identified during testing were documented using a JIRA-style format.
+Each ticket includes:

+- Clear steps to reproduce
+- Expected versus actual behavior
-- Test scenarios and test cases
+- Severity and priority assessment
-- Defect log with impact analysis
-- GitHub for version control
+- Impact explanation

+These examples are included to demonstrate my approach to defect tracking and communication.
+They are not taken from a live JIRA system.

+---

-## Key Outcomes
+## Key Takeaways

-- Identified high-risk areas and prioritized testing accordingly
+- Used a **risk-based and scenario-driven** approach to testing
 - Designed test cases aligned with real user workflows
-- Logged defects with clear reproduction steps and impact
+- Focused on clarity and usefulness in defect documentation
+- Organized testing artifacts so reviewers can quickly understand what was tested and how

+---

+If you’re reviewing this repository as a hiring manager, everything is structured so you can easily see **what was tested, how it was tested, and how issues were documented and communicated**.